-The monetary assets and liabilities of operations denominated in foreign currencies are translated into US dollars at rates of exchange in effect at the end of the period.
-Revenues and expenses related to monetary assets and liabilities are translated at average rates of exchange during the period.
-Exchange gains and losses arising on translation are included in the consolidated statements of operations and comprehensive loss.
+Each asset and liability, revenue or expense arising from a foreign currency transaction is recorded at average rates of exchange during the period.
+The monetary assets and liabilities denominated in foreign currencies are translated into US dollars at rates of exchange in effect at the end of the period.
+Foreign exchange gains and losses arising on translation or settlement of a foreign currency denominated monetary item are included in the consolidated statements of operations and comprehensive loss.